lamngockhuong/dev/_posts/2022-02-25-escape-the-underscore-and-the-percent-when-searching-by-like-ilike-expressions-in-postgresql.md

 author:
   name: Lam Ngoc Khuong
   link: https://github.com/lamngockhuong
-date: 2022-02-25 17:10:00 +0700
+date: 2022-02-25 10:10:00 +0700
 categories: [Javascript]
 tags: [javascript, sql, postgresql]
 ---

-To escape the underscore and the percent to be used in a pattern in like expressions use the escape character:
+To escape the underscore and the percent to be used in a pattern in like expressions use the escape character (`\`):
 ```sql
 SELECT * FROM users WHERE name LIKE '\_';
 SELECT * FROM users WHERE name LIKE '\%';